MwithHeart/writetech-accelerator-portfolio-mariam/blog/2025-09-15-render-with-redocly.md

 ## Step 2: How Docusaurus serves static/
 Docusaurus serves any file in the static/ folder at the root URL.
 So:
-  - `static/api.html` will open at http://localhost:3000/api.html
+  - `static/api.html` opens at http://localhost:3000/api.html
-  - `static/something/test.txt` will open at http://localhost:3000/something/test.txt
+  - `static/something/test.txt` opens at http://localhost:3000/something/test.txt

 >Note: